AllenInstitute/motion_energy_PCA/README.md

 - Loads motion energy data from Zarr and NPZ files.
 - Applies PCA to extract meaningful components from motion energy.
 - Supports optional cropping of motion energy frames before PCA.
+- To do: If cropping was applied during Motion Energy computation, loads 'cropepd_frames' indead of 'frames and skips the cropping stage.
+If `crop` is True, crops `frames` to using specified cropped_region.
-- Generates and saves spatial masks for PCA components.
+- Generates and saves spatial masks for PCA components plots.
 - Saves results, including PCA components, explained variance, and motion energy traces.
 - Tracks processing time.